emicklei/melrose/docs/install.md

 ## Melrōse plugin for Visual Studio Code<a name="plugin"></a>

-Currently, the `melrōse` plugin is not yet published.
+Currently, the `melrōse` plugin is not yet published on the Marketplace.
-You install the plugin from the Extensions overview in Visual Studio Code and open the `.vsix` file from your download.
+You install the plugin from the Extensions overview in Visual Studio Code and open the `.vsix` file from your extracted download.